Pryaxis/Plugins/Verification/README.md

-# How to be listed as a verified developer
+# How to be listed as a verified plugin developer

 ### Walking through the verification process